 Depending upon how much detail you like to put in your reports to your clients, meticulous records can be a mighty handy resource.
 As a minimum, I like to be able to detail all the actions that were taken, so I lean heavily on my actions log.

 I’ve also found that keeping detailed records has another great benefit.
 Eventually, I’m probably going to have a similar situation repeat itself with another client.
 Since some of my contingency plans work like a champ, and others don’t turn out as well as I’d hoped, being able to refer back to those and use what worked and refine what didn’t has saved me a lot of time (and time is money) on other jobs.

-So there you go… my three Golden Rules.
+So there you go… my three Golden Rules of SEO Project Planning.
 They’ve helped me out numerous times – I hope they do the same for you.
 If you have any others that you’d suggest, I’m all ears!